 1.The Academy’s Aims and Values

 At The Kingston Academy we continuously strive to ensure that everyone is treated with respect and dignity.
 Every person in our school is given fair and equal opportunities to develop their full potential regardless of their gender, ethnicity, cultural and religious background, sexuality, disability or special educational needs and ability.

 The Academy works actively to promote equality and foster positive attitudes and commitment to an education for equality.

 We do this by:

-- treating all those within the school community (pupils, staff, trustees and parents) as individuals with their own particular abilities, beliefs, challenges, attitudes, background and experience;
+- treating all those within the school community (pupils, staff, trustees and parents/carers) as individuals with their own particular abilities, beliefs, challenges, attitudes, background and experience;

 - challenging stereotypical views and learning to value each other’s differences through assemblies, Aspire-SMART, PSHE and the Philosophy and Ethics curriculum;

 - creating and maintaining a school ethos which promotes equality, develops understanding and challenges myths, stereotypes, misconceptions and prejudices;